lib-tools/lib-tools/samples/style-module-demo/README.md

-# Style Module Demo
+# style-module-demo

-SCSS styles module buuild demo.
+The `lib-tools` demo for scss/sass styles module project type that demonstrates `style` options.